 Or maybe you’re celebrating choosing tea over coffee in the afternoon.
 How does it feel to congratulate yourself?
 What does your body experience when you point out the little win to yourself?

 Over time, you’ll notice that the little celebrations inject you with boosts of energy that will accumulate.
-Although you probably will still hate taking out the garbage, you’ll at least have the energy to do it.
+Although you’ll probably still hate taking out the garbage, you’ll at least have the energy to do it.

 Once you start experiencing more energy, you might notice feeling more motivated to accomplish all those items—large and small—on your “to do” list.
 This becomes a positive feedback loop.
 You accomplish something, celebrate, increase your energy to accomplish more, and repeat.
 In fact, there is evidence to suggest that celebrating the small victories leads you to accomplish even bigger ones.

-Acknowledging little wins helps you keep track of how far you’ve come.
+Acknowledging small victories helps you keep track of how far you’ve come.
 This is especially helpful when you’re trying to instill a new habit or make a lifestyle change.

 Behavioral changes can be some of the biggest challenges we undertake.
 They can also be the most beneficial when you’re on the path to personal or professional growth and development.
 It can be easy to fall into the “all or nothing” trap.